 I suggest that any travelers with even a slight artistic inclination give postcard painting a try the next time they find themselves in a wonderfully paintable place.
 The supplies are not hard to come by, as most art supply shops carry stiff, postcard-sized, watercolor paper in blocks of 15 or 20, pre-printed with address lines.
 I recommend taking only one or two brushes and a very limited palette of five or six colors, plus a pencil and a couple of pens.
 And maybe some fluorescent markers – great for man-made objects and back-lit flowers.
 Your suitcase will hardly notice these slim additions.

 Be warned, however – once you’ve sent people these special postcards, they’re going to expect nothing less every time you travel!

 Born in the heart of Canada’s Rocky Mountains, Charlene Brown goes home to the mountains as often as possible.
 She spent most of her career writing research program evaluation reports in Canada’s capital city before moving to the Middle East in the 1990s.
 There she wrote a monthly art column for the Khaleej Times and a series of travel articles for the Gulf News.
-She and her husband recently moved to Victoria, British Columbia.
+She and her husband now live in Victoria, British Columbia.

 Charlene’s website is: charlenebrownpainting.blogspot.ca/.
 For another charming travel article in our collection illustrated with her paintings, please check out her “Vietnam in Watercolor”.